2007

 One could say, therefore, that Olbers’s argument’s flaw is, in effect, to confuse density with (overall) amount.

 From a slightly different aspect, let’s assume, for the sake of argument, that there are infinitely many stars.
 The amount of light in a (finite) region of space around the Earth is either finite or infinite.
 If it’s finite, the nearest stars account for a finite portion of Earth’s light, and they account for more of it than do stars farther away.
 If you extinguished the nearest stars, and then you extinguished the next nearest stars, and then the next nearest ones; as that process continued, Earth’s finite starlight would progressively diminish, until hardly any starlight was visible, in which case Olbers’s conclusion would be false (infinitely many stars, but a dim night sky).
 If, on the other hand, the starlight reaching us were infinite, the source would be an infinite number of stars, distributed throughout an infinite universe.
 Consider Zeno’s paradox.
 There, you’ll recall, Zeno observes that an arrow traveling to its target must go an infinite number of sub-distances (half the distance to the target; then half the remaining distance; then half of that, and so forth).
-He argues that, since the arrow must cross an infinite number of finite distances, it would take an infinite amount of time to reach the target, and hence can never reach it—implying that the distance between the arrow and its target is infinite.
+He argues that, since the arrow must cross an infinite number of finite distances, it would take an infinite amount of time to reach the target, and hence could never reach it—implying that the distance between the arrow and its target is infinite.
 Olbers’s argument has the same structure as Zeno’s: instead of an infinite number of smaller and smaller distances, it’s an infinite number of smaller and smaller brightnesses.
 And just as Zeno concludes that the fact he cites adds up somehow to an infinite distance, Olbers concludes that the fact he cites adds up somehow to an infinite amount of light reaching Earth.
 Zeno’s conclusion that the distance between the arrow and its target is infinite, is false (the distance is finite).
 Because Olbers’s argument has the same structure as Zeno’s, and Zeno’s conclusion is false, so too is Olbers’s conclusion.

 Postscript.
 What we’ve proven (if we’ve proven anything), is not that there are infinitely many stars, but merely that Olbers has not disproven it.